 Capital Cities of the Ancient Maya: Honduras, Guatemala & Mexico Tour

-Capital Cities of the Ancient Maya: Tour Maya Ruins of Honduras, Guatemala & Mexico: Copan, Quirigua, Tikal, Yaxchilan, Bonampak, Palenque with two full days in San Cristobal de las Casas
+Capital Cities of the Ancient Maya: Tour Maya Ruins of Honduras, Guatemala & Mexico: Copan, Quirigua, Tikal, Yaxchilan, Bonampak, Palenque and two full days in San Cristobal de las Casas

 Why Take This Tour?

-- Tour Maya Ruins with a hieroglyph specialist who will translate Maya history
+- Tour Maya Ruins with hieroglyph specialist Dr. Stanley Guenter who will translate Maya history

-- See Quirigua, Tikal, Palenque – UNESCO World Heritage Sites
+- See Copán, Quirigua, Tikal, Palenque, all UNESCO World Heritage Sites

 - Two full days in the colonial city of San Cristobal de las Casas